LBHackney-IT/housing-finance-interim-api/README.md

 Then we have an automated six step deployment process, which runs in CircleCI.

-1. Automated tests (nUnit) are run to ensure the release is of good quality.
+1. Automated tests (xUnit) are run to ensure the release is of good quality.
 2. The application is deployed to development automatically, where we check our latest changes work well.
 3. We manually confirm a staging deployment in the CircleCI workflow once we're happy with our changes in development.
 4. The application is deployed to staging.